JamaSoftwareEngineering/linkchecker-maven-plugin/README.md

 ## About Jama

 Jama is software for better, faster requirements definition, management, verification and validation, from inception to production.
-Our Vision is of Modern Product Delivery.
+Our vision is of Modern Product Delivery.
 Building new products shouldn’t be frustrating and wasteful.
 It ought to be enlightening and profitable.
 We make possible the impossible products of the future.
 Find more information on [our web site](http://www.jamasoftware.com/).
 Jama Software is a fast-growing company, and we are [hiring] (http://www.jamasoftware.com/company/careers/).